siMobin/DSA_ii/README.md

 **Step 3:** Mark the initial node as visited.

 **Step 4:** While the stack is not empty:

-   - a.
-Pop a node from the top of the stack.
+- Pop a node from the top of the stack.
-   - b.
-Explore all unvisited neighboring nodes of the popped node.
+- Explore all unvisited neighboring nodes of the popped node.
-   - c.
-Push these neighboring nodes onto the stack and mark them as visited.
+- Push these neighboring nodes onto the stack and mark them as visited.

 **Step 5:** Repeat steps 4 until the stack is empty or the target node is found.